 Other features include EPB/BMS/SAS/DPF and oil reset, which are useful for system maintenance.
 This scanner even has built-in batteries, so you won’t need to add them on your own.

 Another thing you’re going to appreciate is the ease of use.
 Once you connect the device, accessing the key functions will be a breeze.

-- Not compatible with every car
+- Cons: Not compatible with every vehicle.

 The BlueDriver Bluetooth Professional scanner is truly a professional diagnostics tool.
 It allows for graphing of engine parameters and even real-time data logging.
 One function that especially stands out is that the scanner provides you with a list of possible causes of the issues that are specific to your car.
 You even get a list of ways you can fix the trouble code.